zephinzer/anna/README.md

 A user represents an atomic account and stores contact information and credentials.

 #### Profiles
 A profile represents the public information related to a user.
+A profile belongs to a single user, but each user can have multiple profiles.

 #### Session
-A session represents the span of time a user spends between logging in and logging out
+A session represents the span of time a user spends between logging in and logging out.
+Each session belongs to a single user, but each user can have multiple sessions.

 #### Audit
 An audit represents changes to any of the afore-mentioned entities and provides a way for verifying user claims.
+Audits are weakly linked (non-database integrity checked) to updates in user, profile and session information.

-## Endpoints
+## RESTful Endpoints

 ### GET `/user`
 Retrieves the profile for the current user as identified in the `X-AuthToken` header.